eoinkelly/notes/databases/postgresql/shared-memory-talk.md

 PG uses all its data as ordinary files in `/data` on the OS to store everything not raw devices as filesystems are good these days

+* Reading from buffers vs reading from disk can be up to 1000x faster!

 data/pgx_log
     * write ahead log
     * sync to disk on crash